-GET A DEMO
+BOOK A DEMO

-How to Manage Data Quality
+How to Manage Data Quality via Frameworks

-How to Manage Data Quality
+How to Manage Data Quality via Frameworks

 Data scientists spend most of their time cleaning data sets that have been neglected at this crucial stage.
 Not only is this a waste of precious time, but it also creates another problem.
 When data is cleaned later on, many assumptions are made that may distort the outcome.
 Yet, data scientists have no choice but to make these assumptions.
+Sometimes there is no option but to fix data quality issues downstream, but the best practice is to address data quality at the source.

-Data quality and cleansing are often confused as the same.
-However, they are distinct processes with different objectives.
-While Data cleansing is identifying and correcting errors and inconsistencies in data, Data quality is the overall fitness of data for its intended use.
-In this blog, we‘ll talk about how to improve the overall data quality so that Data cleansing is not required in the first place.
+While Data cleansing is identifying and correcting errors and inconsistencies in data, data quality is the overall fitness of data for its intended use.
+In this blog, we‘ll talk about how to improve the overall data quality so that data cleansing is not required in the first place.

 When you set out to assess the quality of the data in your organization, there are several key dimensions that you must consider.
 They are accuracy, completeness, consistency, validity, timeliness, uniqueness, and integrity.
 These measurements are obtained from data profiling and validation, among other measurement methods.
 Consistently measuring data quality helps keep track of the program’s progress.
-These dimensions and their measurement are discussed in detail in the below article.
+These dimensions and their measurement are discussed in detail in the article below.

 Read more: What is Data Quality?
 Dimensions & Their Measurement